Youngemmy5956/Youngemmy5956/README.md

 ### Bio:

-A Freelancer Software Engineer, Open Source contributor, Crypto-Trader and A Teacher
+A Freelancer Software Engineer, Crypto-Trader and A Teacher

 ### Streetcred: